-Tutorials: Group Discussions and Presentations (4 groups/ 20 students per group)
+Tutorials: Group Discussions and Presentations

 In-class analysis of case studies related to fashion and presentations on the assigned topics of supplementary readings and online resources for group discussions will be implemented during tutorials.
-Students are required to explore, communicate and critically discuss the multiperspective issues of fashion, ideal of beauty and dressing behavior in personal and socio-cultural contexts among peers.
+Students are required to explore, communicate and critically discuss the multi-perspective issues of fashion, ideal of beauty and dressing behavior in personal and socio-cultural contexts among peers.